Getting Started on Heroku with Heroku Connect

 Provision the papertrail logging add-on.

-Navigate to the Resources tab of your app in Dashboard and click Papertrail in the Add-ons section.
-It will open the Papertrail web console, showing the latest log events.
+Papertrail add-on in the Add-ons section to open the Papertrail web console, which will show the latest log events.
 The interface lets you search and set up alerts.

 To help with abuse prevention, provisioning an add-on requires account verification.
 If your account has not been verified, you will be directed to visit the verification site.